dalreensoares/aviation-investigations/README.md

 - **Developers Tools:** PowerBI for visualizations and data analysis.
 - **Version Control & Collaboration:** GitHub for code management.

+For confidentiality reasons, some files have been deleted.
+If this application does not work, you can contact me via the link below.
 ![Connect with me on LinkedIn][www.linkedin.com/in/dalreen-soares] View the presentation here: [https://rb.gy/xlc8fr]